 Alcynna Lloyd is a reporter at HousingWire.
 Lloyd has a degree in broadcast journalism from the University of North Texas.
 She previously interned with a broadcast position at CBS and has a background in freelance journalism.

-Mortgage applications decreased 2.5% from last week, however, the refinance index increased 2% from the previous week, according to the latest data from the Mortgage Bankers Association’s Weekly Mortgage Applications Survey.
+Mortgage applications decreased 3% from last week, and the USDA share of total applications remained unchanged at 0.8%, according to the latest data from the Mortgage Bankers Association’s Weekly Mortgage Applications Survey.

 Mortgage professionals descended on a Bay Area country club on Monday for the third annual 2018 Ellie Mae Classic.
 Colorful polo shirts abound as players lined up for Ellie Mae’s Community Pro-Am, sponsored by HousingWire.
 Later in the week, Steph Curry and others high-profile athletes will compete against pros in the Celebrity Shootout.

 For older adults looking to retire and ditch that mortgage payment, a HECM could be the more advantageous.
 But compared with the overall HELOC market, the HECM market is tiny.
 Reverse mortgage originators haven't been able to crack the bias that has turned consumers away from the product.